 The Complete Herbal

 It is further assumed that Culpeper had ambitions to reform the medical system, questioning traditional methods and exploring new ways of healing.
 A key factor in order to do so was the systematization of the use of herbals.
 His focus moved from tradition to reason and began combining plants and diseases.
-His ‘Complete Herbal’ is known to have had a great influence on medicine in the western world.
+His ‘Complete Herbal’ (The complete Herbal and English Physician enlarged, being an astro-physical discourse of the common herbs of the nation; containing a complete Method or Practice of Physic, whereby a Man may preserve his Body in Health, or cure himself when sick, with such things only as grow in England, they being most fit for English Constitution, 1653) is known to have had a great influence on medicine in the western world.
 The success is also due to the fact that he managed to translate numerous documents discussing medicinal plants from Latin into English.
 In fact, Culpeper wrote numerous medical works.
 He believed in the influence of the stars on the human body and that the world was made up of opposing elements.
 Diseases progressed differently depending on the state of the stars.
 To cure an illness, the first step was to find out which planet caused the illness.
 Then it was necessary to consider which part of the body was affected and whether it was flesh, bone, blood or intestines, and which planet this part of the body was under the control of.
 This way, the disease could be fought with a plant that was under the control of the opposite planet.
 Culpeper relied on his own view and intellect rather than the authority of ancient authors.
-By personally examining patients rather than relying solely on urine examination, Culpepper was innovative in the medicine of his time.
+By personally examining patients rather than relying solely on urine examination, Culpeper was innovative in the medicine of his time.
 He was particularly interested in how and why drugs were effective, and did not want to rely solely on the works of ancient authors.

 In 1640 Culpeper married Alice Field (* 1625).
 With her dowry he was able to build a house on Red Lion Street in Spitalfields.
 They had seven children, of whom only the daughter Maria survived her father.
 On December 17, 1642, Culpeper was accused of witchcraft, but was acquitted.
 In 1643, the Society of Pharmacists tried to get his colleague Leadbetter to dismiss Culpeper because he did not have a license.